 Who is TerraLUX

 The name TerraLUX, mentioned earlier, is a company that in its early days focused almost exclusively on making LED upgrades for flashlights.
 It wasn’t long before they become a leader in that niche.
 That narrow focus and their use of the brightest LEDs in the market helped differentiate themselves from competitors.
 Ten plus years has gone by and while they are now owned by Lightstar they continue to provide compelling LED flashlights and MagLite LED conversion kits.
+Terralux and Lightstar shut down production as of 2020, we are working to find a new product to replace these great MagLite Replacements.

 Ok, Lets Talk LED Flashlights & Upgrades